DavidBuchanan314/boiga/README.md

 Boiga (ab)uses Python's operator overloading, to write Scratch expressions with intuitive(ish) Python syntax.
 We expose a simple AST representation, making it easy to write custom code generators and macros.

 See the examples directory for... examples.
+Further usage examples can be seen in my [Scratch Cryptography Library](https://github.com/DavidBuchanan314/scratch-cryptography-library).

 ## Project Status: